-- Children who on the closing date have a specific medical reason confirmed by a medical practitioner which the Authority is satisfied makes attendance at that particular school essential.
+- Children who on the closing date have a specific medical reason confirmed by a medical practitioner which the Authority is satisfied makes attendance at this particular school essential.

 - Children who on the closing date live in the catchment area of the school as defined by the Authority.

-- Children who on the closing date live outside the catchment area of the school as define by the Authority whose older brother or sister will be on the roll of the preferred school in Years 8-11 at the start of the academic year 2017.
+- Children who on the closing date live outside the catchment area of the school as defined by the Authority whose older brother or sister will be on the roll of the preferred school in Years 8-11 at the start of the academic year 2018.